jackyhuang1/jackyhuang1/README.md

 :dart: My primary goal at GitHub is to work with GitHub customers in the region to leverage GitHub enterprise ready, AI powered 🤖, secure 🔐 platform to deliver value with developers. 🚀

-:trophy: I am passionate about using leveraging latest cloud and AI technologies to explore enabling and improving productivity of coders, working with customers to experiment and land best practices based business scenarios, thus achieving business value at scale with technology.
+:trophy: I am passionate about leveraging latest cloud and AI technologies to explore enabling and improving productivity of coders, working with customers to experiment and land best practices based business scenarios, thus achieving business value at scale with technology.

 **Best Regards,**